-&lt;sup>3 The Sustainable Development Goals, or Global Goals, are a collection of 17 interlinked objectives designed to serve as a "shared blueprint for peace and prosperity for people and the planet, now and into the future" formulated by the United Nations General Assembly.
+3 The Sustainable Development Goals, or Global Goals, are a collection of 17 interlinked objectives designed to serve as a "shared blueprint for peace and prosperity for people and the planet, now and into the future" formulated by the United Nations General Assembly.
 The SDG icons are included in relevant report sections to show how our sustainability efforts align with the UN's goals.

 People-including our employees, customers, and community members-are a key part of our Company's success.
-As described in this section, we support employee development through bespoke Diversity, Inclusion, & Belonging ("DIB") initiatives, comprehensive benefits, and wide-ranging learning and career development opportunities.
+As described in this section, we support employee development through wide-ranging learning and career development opportunities, comprehensive benefits, and bespoke Diversity, Inclusion, & Belonging ("DIB") initiatives.
 We also offer products and services that support businesses on the forefront of several important ESG issues, and we continue our long-standing tradition of community involvement to support people in the communities where we live and work.
-We trademarked the phrase "Everything Counts, Everyone Matters®" more than 15 years ago, and we exemplify this belief in our everyday practices.
+We trademarked the phrase "Everything Counts, Everyone Matters®" 20 years ago, and we exemplify this belief in our everyday practices.
 Our decentralized operations allow each Business to develop its own specific culture that incorporates our core values.